The Kalman Filter was invented to solve a problem in spacecraft navigation, but the technique is

 Taygeta Scientific Incorporated, has

 aquired the rights to republish the report.
-And now has reprinted it
+And now has typeset and reprinted it

 (the reprint consists of the original report, and a bibliography.